shivanigangadharan/focus-manager/README.md

   - Pomodoro timer (25 mins)
   - Short break timer (5 mins)
   - Long break timer (10 mins)
+- These timers can be paused, stopped and run.
 - User can also add tasks, edit and delete tasks (if logged in).
 - If a task is complete, user can mark it as checked (or unchecked if not done)
 - Timer functionality can be used wihtout having to login.